 \section{Abstract}

-The goal is a construction of stationary solutions close to a non-trivial combination of two plane waves at high energies for a periodic non-linear Schr\"{o}dinger equation in dimension two.
+The goal is a construction of stationary solutions close to non-trivial combinations of two plane waves at high energies for a periodic non-linear Schr\"{o}dinger equation in dimension two.
 The corresponding isoenergetic surfaces are described for every sufficiently large energy.